AFD-Illinois/symphony/README.md

 ###To download and build *symphony*:
  1. Clone *symphony* from github.
 Navigate into the *symphony* folder, and note that it contains a folder named "src/"; create a folder named "build" and navigate into it.
  2. Type "cmake" followed by the location of the "src/" folder.
-Altogether, this line should look something like: "cmake /location/to/symphony/src"
+Altogether, this line should look something like: "cmake /location/to/symphony/src".
+You can add the argument `-DCMAKE_INSTALL_PREFIX=/name/of/dir` to set the name of the directory to install to
  3. Type "make"
+ 4. Optionally, run `make install` to install the library and Python module onto your system.

 ###To use *symphony*'s `Python` interface:
  1. Navigate to the "build/" folder created in step 1., above.
 Open `Python` in the command line or by writing a ".py" file.